Solomon Islands

 Usage of EBA Preferences

-Over 80%% of EU imports from Solomon Islands make use of the preferences granted by the EBA.
-Similarly, the preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, is very high and currently stands at 83.4%.
+In 2023, 44% of the EU's total imports from the Solomon Islands made use of the EBA preferences.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 46%, a sharp drop from the 86% in 2022.

 Trade with the EU